tanho63/tanho.ca/content/posts/2023-11-19_pivot-trick/index.md

 How do you extract the characters (Fred, Velma, Daphnie, Shaggy, Scooby) from the column names into a `character` column?

+## Past me
-Past me: hmm, well, I can pivot_longer, then separate the name, then pivot_wider again?
+Hmm, well, I can pivot_longer, then separate the name, then pivot_wider again?

 ```r
 three_lines <- x %>%